 These buildings are changing the face of the North East and we love them

-We take a look at our new or refurbished local landmarks as captured by photographer Graeme Peacock.
+We take a look at our new or refurbished local north east landmarks as captured by photographer Graeme Peacock.

 Hadrian’s Tower, Newcastle-upon-Tyne